 Nymfaio village is built according to the traditional architecture style of stone-built houses that dominates in the area.
 It is certainly one of the most beautiful Greek villages!

 It is worth visiting Nymfaio’s folklore museum, the orthodox church of Saint Nikolas, one of the oldest schools in the area, and of course “Arktouros” centre of environmental protection of the brown bears, which we also visited.
-We followed the 30 minutes guide tour, which took us through the protected area and it was explained to us the terrific job that this environmental centre does.
+We followed the 30 minutes guided tour, which took us through the protected area and it was explained to us the terrific job that this environmental centre does.
 We were also lucky enough to see some of the bears!
 The place is located inside a beech forest and after the tour, we wandered around the forest and we found it totally refreshing!

 So, next stop was Edessa town where we would stay the night.
 This was a very short day but it was necessary for us as we had covered some many kilometres in just a few days!
 And the Edessa town was ideal to recharge all our batteries.
 It’s a town built around waterfalls and it’s the only town in Greece with so many streams!

 It was an early wake up for us and we walked to waterfalls.
 It was a wonderful experience as we were getting closer to them and we were hearing the sound of the water to fall down.
-We took numerous photos, we admired the view and we felt like the water were cleaning our “soul” and rest our “eyes”.
+We took numerous photos, we admired the view and we felt like the water was cleaning our “soul” and rest our “eyes”.
 Magnificent place.

 Next to waterfalls is Kannavourgio, an old, local industry area, which is part of the city’s identity.
 It has been renovated during the last decade but when we visited it seemed a little bit neglected again.